 - “Abandoned building” and “city name”

 - “Condemned building” and “city name”

 You can also try using very specific terms that might net useful information.
 For example, searching for “building fire” plus the name of your city or “damaged building” and your city name might provide you with more information about interesting places that might be available to explore.

-As you look through the results of your searches, note the general location—or specific address when possible—of any candidates for further consideration, as well as any other useful details about the site (type of structure, last known use, property owner, etc.) that may help you determine whether it’s truly abandoned and appropriate for urbex.
+As you look through the results of your searches, note the general location—or specific address when possible—of any candidates for further consideration.
+Also, check over any other useful details about the site (type of structure, last known use, property owner, etc.).
+This may help you determine whether it’s truly abandoned and appropriate for urbex.

 Once you have a potential location or two in mind, you’ll click over to Google Maps.
-In most cases, you’ll see a two-dimensional overhead view of an area, so you’ll need to click on the “Satellite” thumbnail in the bottom left corner of the page.
-This will give you an aerial satellite view of your desired location, which will provide you with much more essential detail about the site under consideration.
+In most cases, you’ll see a two-dimensional overhead view of an area.
+So, you’ll need to click on the “Satellite” thumbnail in the bottom left corner of the page.
+This will give you an aerial satellite view of your desired location.
+This will provide you with much more essential detail about the site under consideration.

 How To Find Abandoned Places with Visual Searches with Google Maps

-For example, railroad tracks often run through parts of town whose heyday has passed, and you’re likely to find more than a few derelict buildings and vacant warehouses nearby.
-Be sure to use the satellite view, 3D and Street View tools to provide the most accurate picture of the area.
+For example, railroad tracks often run through parts of town whose heyday has passed.
+As a result, you’re likely to find more than a few derelict buildings and vacant warehouses nearby.
+Be sure to use the satellite view, 3D, and Street View tools to provide the most accurate picture of the area.